aimerykong/deepImageAestheticsAnalysis/README.md

 # Photo Aesthetics Ranking Network with Attributes and Content Adaptation
-### Code, demo and model for our project of deep image aesthetics analysis
+### Code, demo and model for our project of [deep image aesthetics analysis](https://www.ics.uci.edu/~skong2/aesthetics.html)

 We are releasing our codes/demo/dataset used in our project of image aesthetics analysis.
 This project is jointed done in Adobe Research and UCI.
-A patent is filed.
+Note that the patent [US20170294010A1](https://patents.google.com/patent/US20170294010A1/en) discourages considerations of  commercial use.

 ![alt text](http://www.ics.uci.edu/~skong2/img/aestheticsDemoFigure.png "display")